Create your best hormone health with East Asian medicine (a guide).

 What you can do:

-Eat to Nourish and Heal: same as Spleen Qi deficiency but consume even more warming spices such as cardamom, fenugreek seeds, cloves, cinnamon, peppercorn.
+Eat to Nourish and Heal: same as Spleen Qi deficiency, but consume even more warming spices such as cardamom, fenugreek seeds, cloves, cinnamon, peppercorn.

 Avoid: icy cold beverages or raw foods

-Focus on: gentle, restorative exercise (such as walking, yoga, gentle weight lifting, qi gong or tai qi), caring for your digestive system
+Focus on: gentle, restorative exercise (such as walking, yoga, gentle weight lifting, qi gong, or tai qi), caring for your digestive system

 *It’s possible you may be operating from a hypoarousal state of your nervous system.
-If you’re feeling shutdown, spacey, depressed, numb, and withdrawn, get some help regulating your nervous system, working with a professional if possible, utilizing breathing exercises, practices to increase your interoception such as guided meditation or tapping, and creating a greater felt sense of safety around you.
+If you’re feeling shut down, spacey, depressed, numb, and withdrawn, get some help regulating your nervous system, working with a professional if possible, utilizing breathing exercises, practices to increase your interoception, such as guided meditation or tapping, and creating a greater felt sense of safety around you.

 Supplements to consider: ginger tea, ginseng, cinnamon